sandevi/q_entropy_portfolio/README.md

 ### 1-4-1995 459.209991	459.269989	457.200012	459.109985	459.109985	262450000
 ### The date is treated as having 3 columns.
 The data columns are 4 -9 Any of the data columns 4-8 can be used for the analysis.
 Default(preferred)  is 8  since it is adjusted for dividend and splits.
 Also the data should not have 'null' characters in it.

 ### Two  sets of data are needed.
-1) Reference data (usually a market index, ex: S&P 500, nasdaq ----) and 2) Individual equities fom which to construct the portfolio.
+1) Reference data (usually a market index, ex: S&P 500, nasdaq ----) and 2) Individual equities data fom which to construct the portfolio.